BAEK26/baek26.github.io/about.md

 title: About
 permalink: /about/
 ---
-Contact: jongeun.baek@postech.ac.kr
+Contact: jongeun.baek@kaist.ac.kr

-Hello, I am Baek Jong-eun.

-I have a huge interest in Artificial Intelligence Assistant for knowledge. from Question Answering in Natural Language Processing, Information Retrival, Machine Reading Comprehension, and to Language generation model.

-My goal is to develop the Assistant to explain any knowledge.
-In order to achieve a goal, I have started from Question Answering System in NLP.
-Whatever close to the Knowldege Assistant would be my interset.

-I have been studying [Computer Science and Engineering](https://cse.postech.ac.kr) in [Postech](https://postech.ac.kr) .
+Hello, I'm Jongeun Baek.

+I am deeply passionate about creating reliable Natural Language Processing (NLP) models, with a particular focus on developing an Artificial Intelligence Assistant capable of explaining any knowledge domain.
+To achieve this, I began by working on Question Answering Systems within NLP.
+A profound understanding of NLP models is essential to reach this objective.
+I am interested in any endeavor that brings me closer to realizing the vision of a comprehensive Knowledge Assistant.

+I am currently pursuing a Master of Science degree at the [Kim Jaechul Graduate School of AI](https://gsai.kaist.ac.kr) at the [Korea Advanced Institute of Science and Technology (KAIST)](https://www.kaist.ac.kr/en/).
+Previously, I studied [Computer Science and Engineering](https://cse.postech.ac.kr) at [POSTECH](https://postech.ac.kr).

 ## Work Experience
 * Artificial Intelligence Researcher Intern specialized in NLP @[CLOVA]((https://clova.ai/)) in [Naver](https://www.navercorp.com/) - (Jun 2022 - Sep 2022)